"I got a citation! What do I do?"

 - You may reschedule your court date one time for any reason.

-- Requests for continuance must be made on or before the scheduled court date.
-You must fill out and sign a "reset form" and return it to the Court Clerk.
+- Requests for continuance must be made before the scheduled court date.
+You must sign a "Reset Form" for your new court date.

 - If you wish to reschedule your court date more than once for any reason, you must file a written "Motion for Continuance" showing good cause at the Court Clerk's office on or before the scheduled court date.
 Depending on your circumstances, the Judge may or may not allow additional continuances.